tpltnt/py-NASA-horizons/README.md

 A pure python3 wrapper for JPL HORIZONS on-line solar system data and ephemeris computation service.
 It uses the telnet interface.

+current strategy: set up a context to query (object and daterange) and retrieve data from it.

 references
 ==========